Cataract Peak

-Cataract Peak is a summit located in Banff National Park in Alberta, Canada.
+Cataract Peak is a summit located in Banff National Parks in Alberta, Canada.

 Cataract Peak was so named on account of a nearby waterfall, or cataract.

 Geology

 Like other mountains in Banff Park, Cataract Peak is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
-Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.
+Formed in shallow seas, this semi-sedimentary rock was pushed slightly east and over the top of younger rock during the Laramid orogeny.